You are reading

 Rottnest Island – home to the happiest animal in the world

-You may or may not have not heard about it, but sitting just off the coast of Perth, Western Australia, is a small island with picturesque sights, pristine beaches, salty warm breeze and the cutest animal in the world: quokka – yes, it’s official! 😉 It’s called Rottnest Island.
+You may or may not have heard about it, but sitting just off the coast of Perth, Western Australia is a small island with picturesque sights, pristine beaches, a salty warm breeze and the cutest animal in the world: quokka – yes, it’s official! 😉 It’s called Rottnest Island.

 If you don’t live in Australia, there’s a very slight possibility you’d go there for a weekend getaway… But it’s so worth reading and learning about it!
 Just in case you find yourself planning a trip to Western Australia sometime in the future.
 So read along to find out all about the quokkas, fun things to do around the island and how to get there!